imageio/imageio/docs/examples.rst

 Here we take a movie and convert it to gray colors.
 Of course, you can apply any kind of (image) processing to the image here ...
+You need to ``pip install imageio-ffmpeg`` in order to use the ffmpeg plugin.

 .. code-block:: python